giuliachiola/super-blog-content/til/git/git-cheatsheet.md

 ### ⚡️ Bonus tip

-If there is a command you use often, you can save it as a global git alias.
+If there is a command you use often, you can save it as a **global git alias**.

 ```shell
 git config --global alias.fixup 'commit --amend --no-edit'